archbardinexile/BGCL/options/classes/wizard.md

 #### **Stonecutter**

 Starting at 10th level, you learn how to transmute gemstones into their mineral counterparts, unlocking their damage types.
-You can transmute up to three gemstones when you finish a long rest, provided you have the material components.
-Diamond does not have a mineral counterpart and therefore can't be transmuted.
+You can transmute up to four gemstones when you finish a long rest, provided you have the material components.

 #### **Gemstone Turret**